kevinresol/exp-ecs/README.md

 	}
 }

-// NodeListSystem is a System that automatically manage the required NodeList
+// NodeListSystem is a System that automatically manage the required NodeList.
-// use metadata `@:nodes` to indicate the Nodes of interest class MovementSystem extends NodeListSystem {
+// Use metadata `@:nodes` to indicate the Nodes of interest class MovementSystem extends NodeListSystem {
 	// prepares a NodeList that contains entities having both the Position and Velocity components
 	@:nodes var nodes:Node<Position, Velocity>;